Working Alone Legislation

 Federal and Provincial Lone Worker Regulation Information

-What are the lone working rules in place at the Federal and Provincial level?
+What are the lone worker safety laws and compliance regulations in place at the Federal and Provincial level?

 In Canada, under Bill C-45, the Criminal Code has been amended to state that organizations and individuals may be criminally liable for failure to take reasonable measures to protect employee safety.
 Bill C-45 regulations apply to all staff and organizations/individuals working in Canada.
 Further lone working safety legislation is in place at the Provincial level, with specific regulations defined by each province.